-The major goals of the Central Lydia Archaeological Survey (CLAS) are to discover the many past landscapes of Central Lydia, as well as to research preservation initiatives and policies aimed at land management.1 The study area is approximately 350 km2 surrounding the central Marmara Lake, and is located about 100 km inland from the Aegean coast within the Manisa Province.
-This region includes modern features such as towns, roads, canals, dams, and most importantly for this discussion, countless agricultural fields and orchards (Fig. 1).2 subsequently the Persian satrapy, reigned over the area.3 These ancient Lydians and Persians, centered at the famous Sardis site 10 km to the south, buried kings and other high status individuals in tomb chambers with rich grave goods and marked these burials with earthen mounds.
+The major goals of the Central Lydia Archaeological Survey (CLAS) are to discover the many past landscapes of Central Lydia, as well as to research preservation initiatives and policies aimed at land management.
+The study area is approximately 350 km surrounding the central Marmara Lake, and is located about 100 km inland from the Aegean coast within the Manisa Province.
+This region includes modern features such as towns, roads, canals, dams, and most importantly for this discussion, countless agricultural fields and orchards (Fig. 1).

+Prominent on the archaeological landscape are the 116 burial mounds, or tumuli, that make up the Bin Tepe burial ground.
+These date to the Iron Age, from the 7th-4th c.
+B.C.E., when the Lydian kingdom, and subsequently the Persian satrapy, reigned over the area.
+These ancient Lydians and Persians, centered at the famous Sardis site 10 km to the south, buried kings and other high status individuals in tomb chambers with rich grave goods and marked these burials with earthen mounds.
 The size of the mounds can range up to 70 m in height, with three very large mounds thought to represent the burials of the most important Lydian kings.
-But, most mounds are more modestly sized, ranging between 10 and 40 m in height.4 The tumuli are still a dominant presence in the landscape today.
+But, most mounds are more modestly sized, ranging between 10 and 40 m in height.
+The tumuli are still a dominant presence in the landscape today.